SILJAEUROPA/Splunk-Delay-Detector/README.md

 * The script should be run as a user OTHER than the specified search owner.
 * The script needs to be run as a user with the approriate index and job history access.
 * The script can be intensive if used against saved searches that are intensive.
-* The graphs will not display outside of Jupyter Notebooks.
+* To use the graphing function, execute the code from a Jupyter Notebook.

 # Usage
 The script takes a config file as input.
 This file is a json file in the same directory as the script or jupyter notebook.